 \subsection{Principal Covariates Classification}

 The PCovR loss function, Eq.~\eqref{eq:pcovr_objective}, should not be directly modified to be used in classification tasks -- replacing the regression loss with a classification loss often results in a non-analytical function (when the underlying classification algorithm incorporates activation functions into their loss optimization) or is scientifically non-productive, as many classification tasks, particularly multiclass tasks, use numerical values to denote class, where these numerical values are ostensibly arbitrary.
 We choose to adapt PCovR for classification tasks by leveraging the evidence as our approximation of $\mathbf{Y}$.
-This yields a new modified Gram matrix (or modified covariance matrix)
+This yields a new objective function